 People can create fun animated greeting cards with personal photos they want to upload and heartfelt words they want to share with the birthday person.

 Afterward, the birthday child can open them privately while enjoying their cake.

-Create a pop-up Facebook group and invite all your kiddos friends to the group.
-Go live and allow others to go-live with you.
-Have people post videos and pictures and just have fun interacting with each other in realtime.
+Create a pop-up Facebook group and invite all your kiddo’s friends to the group.
+Go live and allow others to go live with you.
+Have people post videos and pictures and have fun interacting with each other in real-time.

 Create a virtual surprise party for your kid.
 Invite your friends and family to create a video montage on an awesome site called Vidhug.
 It’s free to get started but is a paid service ($15).

-Vidhug then creates a fun video montage that can be shared with everyone.
-The best part will be to see the reaction on your kids face as their favorite people light up the screen with virtual love and hugs.
+Vidhug then creates a fun video montage that family and friends can share with everyone.
+The best part will be to see the reaction on your kid’s face as their favorite people light up the screen with virtual love and hugs.

-While this is really for business collaboration with a little creativity you can play online whiteboard games.
+While this is really for business collaboration, you can play online whiteboard games with a little creativity.

 Get creative with the white space!!

 10. Have a virtual game party using Synaptop